New Caledonia profile

 Rising pro-independence sentiment among the Kanaks, and strong resistance to the idea among the non-indigenous population, set the scene for violent unrest in the mid-1980s.
 At one stage France declared a state of emergency and sent paratroopers.

-However, the planned referendum was postponed under the 1998 Noumea Accord, which gave New Caledonia greater autonomy and stipulated that the independence vote should be held between 2014 and 2019.
-The accord also created New Caledonian citizenship.
+However, the planned referendum was postponed until the 2014-19 time period under the 1998 Noumea Accord, which also gave New Caledonia greater autonomy and created New Caledonian citizenship.

-In 2006 the French parliament approved plans to restrict the voting rights of French citizens in the territory, meaning that only long-standing residents would be able to vote in territorial elections.
-The legislation had long been sought by the Kanak community.
+In 2006 the French parliament voted to restrict the voting rights of French citizens in the territory.
+The move, which means only long-standing residents can vote in territorial elections, had long been sought by the Kanak community.

-In 2010, the New Caledonian Congress voted to adopt a second flag, the Kanak flag, to be flown alongside the French tricolor.
-However, there continued to be opposition to the move, and the decision to adopt a second official flag was one of the issues that led to the collapse of the coalition government in 2011.
+In 2010, the New Caledonian Congress voted to adopt a second flag, the Kanak flag, to be flown alongside the French tricolour, despite continued opposition.

 The main island, Grande Terre, is ringed by a coral reef.
 Mountains divide the verdant east from a drier west.
 The territory boasts abundant plant and animal life.
 Colonial buildings and fine beaches contrast with the infrastructure of the nickel industry.